1 in 10 Americans say the COVID-19 vaccine conflicts with their religious beliefs

 A majority of Americans, 60%, also say there is no valid religious reason to refuse a COVID-19 vaccine – but the number changes when it comes to white evangelicals.
 While a majority of every other major religious group says their faith doesn't include a valid reason to refuse the vaccine, just 41% of white evangelicals believe the same.

-The findings in the survey – the largest one that tracks the intersection of the pandemic and religious beliefs — could be crucial to understanding ways to encourage more people in the U.S. vaccinated, especially as vaccines become more available to children.
-PRRI CEO and founder Robert Jones says in a statement that the results show that many Americans believe religious liberty is not an "absolute" and there should be a balance when it comes to the health of communities.
+The findings in the survey – the largest one to track the intersection of the pandemic and religious beliefs — could be crucial to understanding how to encourage more people in the U.S. to be vaccinated, especially as vaccines become more available to children.
+PRRI CEO and founder Robert Jones says in a statement that the results show that many Americans believe religious liberty is not an "absolute" and that there should be a balance when it comes to the health of communities.

 There is still a divide over religious exemptions from the vaccine